Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 Essential information belongs in the first paragraph: unit type (1BR, 2BR, etc.), rent amount including any utilities, security deposit requirement, availability date, key features (parking, laundry, pets), and neighborhood name.
 Renters scanning dozens of listings eliminate properties missing critical details before reading full descriptions.
 Louisville-specific details like “10-minute walk to Bardstown Road restaurants” or “dedicated parking space included” immediately communicate value propositions relevant to local renters.

 Subsequent paragraphs should expand on features using specific details rather than generic claims.
-Instead of “spacious living room,” describe “living room with 10-foot ceilings and large windows overlooking tree-lined street.”
+Instead of “spacious living room,” describe “living room with 10-foot ceilings and large windows overlooking a tree-lined street.”
 Rather than “modern kitchen,” specify “kitchen with stainless appliances, granite counters, and dishwasher.”
-Louisville renters researching properties online lack ability to evaluate space or condition without detailed descriptions accompanying photos.
+Louisville renters researching properties online lack the ability to evaluate space or condition without detailed descriptions accompanying photos.

 Neighborhood context adds value for renters unfamiliar with Louisville’s geography.
 Properties in the Highlands benefit from mentioning “5-minute walk to Cherokee Park’s hiking trails” or “surrounded by local coffee shops and boutiques on Bardstown Road.”
 Germantown listings should highlight “emerging neighborhood with new restaurants on Barrett Avenue” and “quick access to both downtown and the Highlands.”
 These details help renters visualize daily life beyond the individual unit.